mrkhanaman/ML-model2-Linear-L1-L2-regression/README.md

-In this Predictive model to estimate house prices based on the training and test data.
+In this Predictive Model to estimate House prices based on the Training data (train.csv) and Test data (test.csv).

  a.
 Data Exploration:
       - Load and examine the dataset.